The planted XY model: thermodynamics and inference: 1RSB analysis

 The functions $\hat x(T,V)$ and $\Delta(T,V,q)$ are the same as in \eqref{eq:ASP_main}, but without indices and with $|\hat x_i|^2$ replaced by $q$.
-Finally, we compute the 1RSB replicated free entropy for ASP (see Appendix \ref{app:free_energies} for the derivation)
+Finally, in \eqref{eq:ASP_free_energy} and \eqref{eq:f_eq(s)_main} we compute respectively the 1RSB replicated free entropy for ASP and the corresponding free entropy of the states selected by $s$. \begin{widetext}